 Take advantage of being in Nevada

 Not only is Lake Tahoe exceptionally beautiful from the Nevada side, but it also offers some unique benefits.
 At the time of writing, Nevada allowed indoor dining at limited capacity (reservations required at most restaurants).
 This contrasts to neighboring California, where dining is restricted to outside only.* And of course, Nevada is one of the only places in the nation where gambling is legal state-wide!
 Partake in the fun at the casinos on the state line, such as the Hard Rock Hotel.
-No matter what your plans are in this region of Tahoe South, enjoy peace of mind knowing that Sierra Safely initiatives assure that your experience in Nevada will be as safe as possible.
+No matter what your plans are in this region of Tahoe South, there is no shortage of space for every winter activity imaginable.

 *Please check for up-to-date travel restrictions for your destination before your trip.